-Response: Continuous time in the clerk craft in the same installation determines placement on the part-time flexible roll, then, if necessary, application of the tie breakers in Article 37.2.D.4.
+Response: Continuous time in the Clerk Craft in the same installation determines placement on the part-time flexible roll, then, if necessary, application of the tie breakers in Article 37.2.D.4.

-36. Can an employee who lost seniority when assigned to a part-time regular duty assignment outside the bid process prior to the 1998 National Agreement, have his/her seniority restored?
+44. Can an employee who lost seniority when assigned to a part-time regular duty assignment outside the bid process prior to the 1998 National Agreement, have his/her seniority restored?

-Response: Yes, the employee's seniority is restored upon being declared the successful bidder on a full-time duty assignment.
+Response: Yes, the employee's seniority should be restored.

-Section: 2.D.4.h
+Section 2.D.4.h

-37. How are social security numbers used to break a seniority tie under Article 37.2.D.4.h?
+45. How are social security numbers used to break a seniority tie under Article 37.2.D.4.h?